linode/docs/docs/products/compute/compute-instances/guides/manage-the-kernel/index.md

 Follow these steps if the Compute Instance is using a Linode kernel:

 -   **Latest 64-bit or 32-bit kernel**: Rebooting the Compute Instance automatically updates the kernel used within your system to one of the latest Linode kernel release.
 Since new kernel releases are rolled out over a short time period, the actual kernel used by your system may be one or two releases behind.
--   **Specific kernel version** (ex: `5.12.2-x86_64-linode144`): To update your kernel, follow the instructions within the [Viewing and Modifying the Kernel in the Cloud Manager](#viewing-and-modifying-the-kernel-in-the-cloud-manager) section.
+-   **Specific kernel version** (ex: `5.12.2-x86_64-linode144`): To update your kernel, follow the instructions within the [Viewing and Modifying the Kernel in Cloud Manager](#viewing-and-modifying-the-kernel-in-cloud-manager) section.
 When selecting the kernel in the instance's Configuration Profile, chose your desired kernel version (or select `Latest 64 bit`), save the changes, and reboot your Compute Instance.

 ### Update the Upstream Kernel